theNewbieClub-MAL/gfxEncyclopedia/tutorial/automation/troubleshooting/photoshop/cant_export.md

 ## Known issue

-Converter is unable to convert PSD woth non rasterizef layers.
-Issue found om CS version of Photoshop.
+Converter is unable to convert PSD with non rasterized layers.
+Issue found on CS version of Photoshop.
 CC version may also have this issue.

-## Troubleshooting 1: Rasterize all objects
+## Troubleshooting 1: rasterize all objects

 1. Press `F7` to show the Photoshop layers panel.
 2. Click a vector layer in the layers panel.